|In Memory of Our Friend, Todd Schafer

 “To Where You Are” by Josh Groban.
 Todd had trouble finding the sheet music for the song and I remember him calling me

-it off masterfully.
-I was supposed to be in the church lobby with my family, but I made them wait while I stood in the church to
+pulled it off masterfully.
+I was supposed to be in the church lobby with my family, but I made them wait while I stood in the

-listen to Todd’s rendition.
+church to listen to Todd’s rendition.
 I was honored when Todd sang the song again at that year’s Crooner.
-It became one of his
+It became one

-favorites.
-Our basketball team, in attendance out of respect for me and my family, learned that day that Todd was capable of
+of his favorites.
+Our basketball team, in attendance out of respect for me and my family, learned that day that Todd was

 |The Crooners were Todd’s moments in the spotlight.
 Once annually he put on a